TomHorsfall/n1ghtfall-tips/Active Directory Attacks/AD Terms/README.md

 a.
 The session key is extracted from the TGT and used to decrypt the username and timestamp of the request.
 This allows the system to:

-i.
-Check the timestamp and verify this is not a replay attack ii.
-Verify that the username from the TGT is the same as the username from the TGS_REQ iii.
-The client IP address needs to coincide with the TGT IP Address
+- Check the timestamp and verify this is not a replay attack
+- Verify that the username from the TGT is the same as the username from the TGS_REQ
+- The client IP address needs to coincide with the TGT IP Address

 ### D. TGS_REP Stage: If all of the above is successful then you get a Ticket Granting Server Reply